FBoyles/3dsig/README.md

 There is a file called fergalicious.yml in the top-level directory.
 This file specifies the conda environment we'll be using during the workshop, and can be used by conda to automatically build the environment for us.

+_1. Download materials:_
+Direct download of all materials required can be found at http://www.stats.ox.ac.uk/~imrie/ismb_2018.zip Alternatively, clone this repo, and download the data separately at https://www.stats.ox.ac.uk/~imrie/data.zip

-1: Install and update conda
+_2. Install and update conda:_

 We'll be using conda to create an isolated Python installation.
 If you don't have a conda installation, you can follow the instructions at https://conda.io/docs/user-guide/install/index.html#system-requirements to set up a conda installation on Windows, MacOS, or Linux.
 We recommend installing Miniconda rather than Anaconda as it is much smaller, and we'll be installing the python packages we need later anyway.
 It doesn't matter which version of Python you initially install with conda since we'll be creating a new python installation for the workshop.
 If you already have a conda installation, you'll want to make sure both conda and conda build are reasonably up-to-date.
 You can update conda and conda build in a Terminal window or Anaconda prompt by running:
 ```